 As whistle-blowing arrangements are centralized at Group Office, this is reviewed by the AIA Group Audit Committee.

-Mr Liew Heng San (independent non-executive Director) is the chairman of the AC, with Mr Greg Seow and Mr Henry Ho as members.
+Mr Liew Heng San (independent non-executive Director) is the chairman of the AC, with Mr Henry Ho and Mr Ong Sim Ho as members.